JuryDAlessio/cko-payment-gateway-challenge-java/README.md

 3. The gateway will be available at `http://localhost:8090`.

 ### Running with Docker
-If you've Dockerized the gateway itself alongside the simulator, you can build and spin up the entire stack:
-Run via Docker Compose: `docker-compose up --build`
+You can also build and spin up the entire stack via Docker Compose: `docker-compose up --build`

 ## Assumptions
 * **Data Persistence:** For this phase, an in-memory data store is sufficient.
 Data will be lost when the application restarts.